Learning efficient backprojections across cortical hierarchies in real time: Discussion

 However, like any algorithm based on learning from data samples, weights trained with PAL are data-specific.
-That is, top-down weights are aligned with an average over many input samples $\bm r_0$ as $\bm B_{\ell,\ell+1} \propto \E[\varphi' \, [\bm W_{\ell+1,\ell}]^T \, \varphi']_{\bm r_0}$, leading to imperfect alignment of transported errors with those of backpropagation~(see Fig.~\ref{fig:bw_learning}).
+That is, top-down weights are aligned with an average over many input samples $\bm r_0$ as $\bm B_{\ell,\ell+1} \propto \E[\varphi' \, [\bm W_{\ell+1,\ell}]^T \, \varphi']_{\bm r_0}$, leading to imperfect alignment of transported errors with those of backpropagation~(see Fig.~\ref{fig:bw_learning}; in practice, weight alignment is restricted to at least 20$^\circ$).
 Lower learning rates $\eta^\text{bw}$ lead to an inclusion of more samples into the expectation value; by sampling over the whole training set, data-dependency can be minimized -- however, as forward weights need to evolve slower than backward weights, this leads to slow overall learning.
 In contrast to this, \cite{ernoult2022towards} circumvents this issue by separate phases of forward and backward learning for each data sample, but no fully on-line solution is currently known.
 As we have shown, the error transported by this data-specific weights can still be efficient in learning to solve complex tasks.

 Note that PAL is able to make full use of prospective coding -- i.e.,~that all information propagation occurs through prospective rates $\varphi(\bm {\breve{u}}_\ell)$, which converge to their steady state quasi-instantaneously.
-In particular, this ensures that the weight update rules are constructed from useful learning signals at all times, not only after the neuronal dynamics have settled into a steady state.
+This ensures that weight updates are constructed from useful learning signals at all times, not only after the neuronal dynamics have settled into a steady state.
 As a consequence, we were able to simulate our dynamical system with fully continuous voltage dynamics and learning of all synapses enabled at all times.
 This is an important difference compared to previously known bio-plausible mechanisms of learning in dynamical systems, which have mitigated the issue of slow relaxation through slow or phased learning~(see e.g.~\cite{6796552,bengio2015early,sacramento2018dendritic,guerguiev2017towards,scellier2017equilibrium,mesnard2019ghost,10.1162/089976603762552988,Song2022.05.17.492325}), and/or by re-initializing the somatic potentials to their bottom-up input state for every data sample~\cite{scellier2017equilibrium,sacramento2018dendritic,meulemans2021credit}.